chltam/born2beroot/README.md

 `sudo groupadd new_group`: create a new group

+`sudo usermod -aG group_name user_name`: add user to a group, `-a` to add the user to an existing supplementary group, `-g` will change the user primary group, `-G` will change the user primary group AND remove the user previous supplementary group.

 `getent`: get entries from a database

 `getent group`: show all group

+`groups user_name`: check what groups a specific user belongs to

 ## Crontab